2 Buy-Rated Fintech Stocks to Buy This Month

 Moreover, the Federal Reserve could raise interest rates as early as 2023 and recently indicated its willingness to reduce asset purchases before the end of the year, which bodes well for fintech companies.
 According to The ExpressWire report, the fintech market is expected to grow at a CAGR of 8.6% between 2021 and 2024.

 Sapiens International Corporation N.V.
-(SPNS)
+(SPNS - Get Rating)

 Headquartered in Holon, Israel, SPNS provides software solutions for the insurance and financial services industries.
 The company offers Sapiens CoreSuite and Sapiens IDITSuite for personal, commercial, and specialty lines; and Sapiens CoreSuite, Sapiens UnderwritingPro, Sapiens ApplicationPro, Sapiens IllustrationPro, and Sapiens ConsolidationMaster for life, pension, and annuities.